Back/Engineering/Claude/GitHub Copilot

 Define the Harness Architecture

-Before coding, map out the system components.
-Plan for a frontend (e.g., a Terminal UI with Ink), a core built on the Claude Agent SDK, specific tool adapters for APIs like Sentry and Linear, and a file-based artifact store for saving investigation results.
+Before coding, map out the system's architecture.
+Plan for a frontend like a Terminal UI using Ink, a core built on the Claude Agent SDK, specific tool adapters for APIs like Sentry and Linear, and a file-based artifact store for saving investigation results.

 Scaffold the Harness with AI Assistance

-Use a large language model like Claude or Codex to help generate the initial code structure.
-Be specific in your request, detailing the desired SDK and workflow to ensure the AI creates an agentic system, not just a simple script.
+Use an LLM like Claude or Codex to generate the initial code structure.
+Provide a specific prompt that details the desired SDK, like the Claude Agent SDK, and the intended workflow.
+The goal is to get a scaffold for an agentic system, not a simple, deterministic script.

 Help me build a harness.
 I want to use the Claude Agent SDK to triage Sentry bugs.
 Here's the workflow I want it to follow.